Welcome to the world of saltwater aquariums! This guide will hopefully get you from wanting a saltwater tank to owning one.

 The most popular choice in the hobby currently is the off white aragonite based sands.
 There are almost as many shades of white sand in the hobby as you will find in a home depot paint department, I leave that up to you.
 Aragonite sands usually originate in the Bahamas, where dredging for calcium carbonate glass and factory scrubbers offer the hobby an inexpensive and reliable deep water source for aragonite sand that has been made up by calcium precipitation, the skeletons of foramniforens and coral rubble that has been worn down over the years.
 There are other types of aragonite based sands though, such as those created by the calcified Halimeda, which in my opinion makes the best substrate for macroalgae planted tanks.
 (Other aragonite based sand are suitable for macroalgae, but black sand and crushed shell aren't).

 Now that you have settled on a suitable calcium based sand, it is time to settle on a texture.
 In general, finer grain sand will provide more surface area for filtration for bacteria to colonize while keeping debris at the surface where it is easy to siphon.
 It tends to hold rooting plants well too, however it tends to cloud the tank if it is disturbed.
 You should also be aware that fine grain sand substrates if made too deep might cause anoxic pockets that trap potentially harmful hydrogen sulfide.
-These dead spots form where there is there no oxygen and very little if any water transfer and some decay.
+These dead spots form where there is little to no oxygen and very little if any water transfer and some decay.
 (Whereas as a healthy anaerobic sand bed has very little oxygen, but regular water transfer, even if it is just a trickle).
 As a rule of thumb a fine sand bed should be no deeper than 3 inches.

 Coarse sand tends to trap debris and doesn't have the surface area of fine sand, but because it does not get compacted it can be made much deeper, and coarse sand can be mixed in with finer sands to help facilitate water transfer if the aquarist desires a lot of sand.
 It also has the lowest tendency to cloud the water when disturbed.